 Open the door of the electrical panel and inside you will see a series of switches for each circuit breaker.
 Each circuit breaker has an on and off position that allows you to manually control the power to the circuit.

-When a circuit is overloaded, the switch moves to a neutral third position between on and off.
+When a circuit in an overloading state, the switch moves to a neutral third position between on and off.
 This is a good thing and is designed to fail safely to prevent fires.

-Each switch should be clearly labeled depicting which area or appliance it is connected to.
+Each switch should have a label that is clearly depicting which area or appliance it has a connection with.

 Older homes predating the 1960’s may have fuses versus circuit breakers.